Ending a pregnancy

-If you have made the decision to end a wanted pregnancy because of problems detected in your baby, it is very normal to experience a range of emotions.
+If you are considering ending a wanted pregnancy because of what has been detected in your baby, it is very normal to experience a range of emotions.
 You may also be very worried about what you will have to go through.
 Nothing can make this experience easy, but good information and individualised support can help you to prepare and to think through your options.

 At ARC we have many years’ experience supporting people through these difficult experiences.
-Your hospital may have given you a copy of the ARC Parents' Handbook, which contains information about the practical and emotional issues you might face in ending a pregnancy.
-If not, please get in touch with ARC for a free copy.
-We can also put you in touch with trained volunteers who have been through a termination after a prenatal diagnosis.
+We have produced a leaflet that contains information about the practical and emotional issues you might face in ending a pregnancy.

 This is just a short summary of the methods used to end a pregnancy:

 - If you are less than 13 weeks pregnant, most hospitals will usually give you the choice of medical induction (labour and delivery) or a surgical termination under general anaesthetic.

 - If you are over 13 weeks pregnant – most hospitals can only offer medical induction to end the pregnancy.
 This is because there are few trained surgeons working in the NHS.
 It is possible to have a surgical procedure up to 23 weeks 6 days) with an independent abortion provider, such as the BPAS or MSI Reproductive Choices under NHS contract.
 Although independent services in the UK are highly competent and professional, for some women it can feel difficult being in an environment where terminations are being carried out because the pregnancy is unwanted.BPAS have a special booking line for women who want to attend one of their clinics for a termination for fetal anomaly: 0345 437 0360.